BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/collapse/accordion-collapse-documentation.md

 ### VCollapse

-Vuero provides 2 collapse component variations:
+Tranxact provides 2 collapse component variations:
 `<VCollapse />` and `<VCollapse with-chevron />`.
 There are 2 available variations that you can use to change the collapse header icon.
 Pass an **Array** to the `items` props to render